-Eight of the Best Hanukkah Celebrations in the United States
+The Best Hanukkah Celebrations to Visit the United States

 Hanukkah is the eight-day celebration commonly referred to as the Festival of Lights because it commemorates the miraculous eight days of light from one night's worth of lamp oil when the Second Temple in Jerusalem was rededicated.
 It's a joyous celebration that communities take part in nationwide.
 The menorah, with its nine branches, shines as a bright reminder of the miracle that inspires the celebration.
 Latkes (potato pancakes), sufganiyot (jelly doughnuts), dreidels (the four-sided spinning tops), and gift exchanges are all part of the Jewish holiday.

-This year, the holiday begins at sundown on Sunday, December 22, and ends on the evening of Monday, December 30.
-And in that time, there are plenty of communal celebrations across the country—many of which are free and open to the public—that give us an opportunity to celebrate Hanukkah together.
-You can find planned gatherings from coast to coast—latke festivals, open museums, menorah lightings, and so much more are all planned.
-Why not travel to one or more of them during the eight days of Hanukkah for a holiday experience that will create new memories and help you to make new friends, too?
+This year, the holiday begins at sundown on Sunday, November 28, and ends on the evening of Monday, December 6.
+And in that time, there are plenty of communal celebrations across the country—many of which are free and open to the public—that give us all an opportunity to celebrate Hanukkah together.

 Chanukah on the River